 Violinist Ani Kavafian enjoys a prolific career as a soloist, recitalist, and chamber musician.
 She has performed with virtually all of America’s leading orchestras in major venues across the country, has premiered and recorded a number of works written for her, and has been featured on many network and PBS television music specials.
-Kavafian is a member of the Trio da Salo and the Kavafian-Schub-Shifrin Trio and tours internationally as an artist-member of the Chamber Music Society of Lincoln Center.
-She also appears frequently in performance with her sister, violinist and violist Ida Kavafian.
+Kavafian tours internationally as an artist-member of the Chamber Music Society of Lincoln Center and appears frequently in performance with her sister, violinist and violist Ida Kavafian.

 At Yale, Kavafian teaches a studio of graduate-level violin students, coaches chamber ensembles, and frequently performs on Yale’s Faculty Artist Series and Yale in New York series.
 She regularly teaches and performs at several music festivals, including the Norfolk Chamber Music Festival/Yale Summer School of Music, the Heifetz International Institute, Sarasota Music Festival, and the Meadowmount School of Music.

 Born in Istanbul, Turkey, of Armenian heritage, Kavafian began piano lessons at age 3.
 At age 9, in the United States, she began studying violin with Ara Zerounian and eventually with Mischa Mischakoff.
 She went on to study violin at the Juilliard School with Ivan Galamian, eventually earning a master of music degree with highest honors.
 She plays the 1736 Muir McKenzie Stradivarius violin.